-This type of plot can show a problem with the assumptions of a linear model when the data appears to have some structure, or trend.
+This type of plot shows a problem with the modeling, if the data appears to have some structure, or trend.
 Figure 7 does not show any, although there is some indication that the standard deviation of the residuals grows as the indices get larger.